What Does Over, Short, and Damaged (OS&D) Mean (and How to Handle It)

 • Vibrations

 Lost claims arise when a shipment never reaches the intended destination.
 When customers don’t receive their cargo, they’ll essentially be suffering from an extreme shortage.
-This is the worst type of claim that can be sent to a shipper.
+This is the worst type of claim that you can receive.

-In most cases, businesses won’t be able to recover any of the cargo they sent.
-Additionally, they’ll have to replace the entire shipment or refund their customer.
-Going through these processes will also delay their entire operations.
+In most cases, you won’t be able to recover any of the cargo they sent.
+Additionally, you’ll have to replace the entire shipment or refund your customer.

 How Can Shippers Minimize OS&D Claims?

 OS&D claims are a recurring challenge in the transportation industry.
 There’s always the risk that damage could occur or that the wrong amount of goods could arrive at a destination.
-Fortunately, there are methods that shippers can use to avoid OS&D claims.
+Fortunately, there are methods that you can use to avoid OS&D claims, or at the very least minimize them.

-Ensuring that items are packed correctly can have a significant impact in how they withstand the journey.
+Ensuring items are packed correctly will guarantee they’ll withstand the journey.
 Proper packing can mean the difference between a product reaching its destination intact or ending up as part of an OS&D claim.

 When preparing a shipment, shippers should do the following: